Introduction to What is .NET?

 - The main function automatically gets called when the console application gets executed.
 Hence, we need to enter the code here which we want to get our program is intended to execute.

-- The Console class exists in System .NET System namespace.
-Hence we use building WriteLine method to write the string “Hello to EDUCUBA world”
+- The Console class exists in the System .NET System namespace.
+Hence we use the building WriteLine method to write the string “Hello to EDUCUBA world”

 - ReadKay() is used to ready any key from the console.
 Until we enter any key program will wait for the key and will not exit.
 Without this line, the program will get exit immediately after it runs.